-Marketing Communications Management Marketing Communications (Marcoms) is central to marketing strategy.
-It is crucial in today's competitive marketplace to effectively manage and integrate marketing communications across diverse promotional tools and media.
-The objective of this module is to explore the strategic design, execution and evaluation of Integrated Marketing Communications.
+Marketing Communications Management

+Marketing Communications (Marcoms) is central to marketing strategy.
+It is crucial in today's competitive marketplace to effectively manage and integrate marketing communications across multiple channels.
+The objective of this module is to explore the strategic design, execution and evaluation of